marcbentoy/onething/README.md

 # onething

-A floating window that shows a single phrase of focus.
+A floating window that shows a single phrase for focus.